nitinsharma20797/script/README.md

 # script
-These are bash script assignment for devops author Nitin Sharma
+These are bash script assignment for devops.
+Author- Nitin Sharma